 In February 2015, the formal triennial review of Directors' remuneration was undertaken by Trust Associates, an independent consultant.
 The report concluded that there had been a marked uplift in investment company board remuneration since the time of the last review.
 The size and complexity of a company has a significant impact on remuneration levels, as does the work load and time commitment of directors, which has also increased for this Company since the last review.
+Further details are contained in Section 7 - Directors' Remuneration Report, together with the Directors' remuneration policy and recommendations for the coming year, which will be included in resolutions for shareholder approval at the forthcoming AGM.

 In conjunction with the Trust Associates' review of the Directors' remuneration, the consultant performed an evaluation of the effectiveness of the Board.
 The report remarked that the Board, as a whole, and its Committees are functioning effectively, that discussions are well informed and give strong challenge to the Investment Adviser, but in an environment of collegiality and mutual trust.
 In particular, it commented that the good spread of skills on the Board had been further enhanced with the appointment of new Directors with good construction and infrastructure management experience.
+Further details are set out in Section 6 - Corporate Governance Statement.